 Just recently I was at a function to celebrate the beginning of an organisation's training and development initiative and the CEO spoke of passion and how important it is in the workplace.
 The passion he spoke of concerned managers and their everyday decisions and asked if the business was their own, would they be so casual about budget blowouts and writing off bad debts?
 Would they be so casual about tolerating poor performers?
 Would they be so reluctant to show initiative and lead the way?
-He thought not and I did agree with him.
-It is easy not to care so much when a salary goes into a bank account regardless of whether we strive for excellence or take a near enough is good enough approach.
-Yet the pity of that approach is that everyone in the organisation and the organisation itself, suffers, over time.
-Just imagine what could be achieved if everyone cared passionately about what they were doing and viewed the organisation they worked for, as their own.

 A website that's well worth a visit is http://www.authentichappiness.com/ It is the work of Dr.Martin Seligman, a director at the University of Pennsylvania Positive Psychology Centre.
 Seligman's studies have been around positive emotions, strengths-based character and healthy institutions.
 The site has a huge range of questionnaires that can be taken, on such things as gratitude; general happiness; depression scale; optimism.
 Seligman is of the view that most people want to lead meaningful, fulfilling,

 I'm always a bit amused when I hear people speak about turning 50 or being in their 50's, and describe themselves as aging, ancient beings on a slippery slope to ill health and the grave.
-I'm always shocked when I hear the same people lament that life is passing them by and it is too late to do anything different career wise because time is short; and it's not appropriate to dream anymore of what might be possible, even if they would like to do something new and different.
-I don't like this perspective at all, as it traps people in a narrow cage of limited possibilities.
-I prefer to view this time in life as the perfect time to reflect upon what life has been like thus far and to dream about how it could be in the future.
-It is the perfect time to reinvent oneself and leave behind any inherited shoulds, oughts, or must-dos.
-It is the perfect time to follow the calls of the heart (the yearnings about what we've always wanted to do or explore) and not the head.
-It is the perfect time to consciously discard negative, inaccurate, outmoded, stereotypical views of aging.
-It is the perfect time to be bold and demonstrate that the middle years and beyond, can be the best time of all.
+I'm always shocked when I hear the same people lament that life is passing them by and it is too late to do anything different career wise because time is short; and it's not appropriate to dream anymore of what might be possible,

 According to the International Coach Federation (http://www.coachfederation.org/ICF/) April 2008 newsletter, coaching credentials are now in their second decade of existence, due to the foresight of ICF's early pioneers and leaders.
 In 2005 there were less than 1000 credentialed coaches worldwide and now, in 2008, there are over 3600.
 This number doesn't include those coaches whose applications are in process; those who are awaiting their exams; those waiting for their results; or those who are currently working through the pre-application processes.
-The credentials – ACC, PCC and MCC – reflect coaches experience, education and knowledge; and commitment to their professional development and to their clients.

 Although I read daily newspapers, watch the television news, read business journals, subscribe to a number of business related e-newsletters and read a range of educational books to learn from and be aware of things, there is a huge, growing part of me that doesn't want to do this any more.
 Some days I feel completely overwhelmed with information coming at me and I drown in information overload.
 I know my head is completely under the water line when I feel my stomach sink in opening up the email box;

 It's probably not the thing to say, but I've never quite understood why businesses and conferences bring in motivational speakers.
 Their intentions are good, no question – give the troops some inspirational stories about success through perseverance; triumph over adversity; or 100 guaranteed ways to achieve your goals – with the hope that some of the people will hear a gem they feel inspired by or be encouraged enough to do something different in their working or personal worlds.
-Yet my hesitation about it all is that motivation comes from within.
-We have either an internal locus of control (what happens to us is our doing) or an external locus of control (things that happen are all due to luck or fate) and that's a factor to consider however for those with an internal locus they will probably do things anyway.
-For those with an external locus, they probably won't do or continue to do some things, regardless.
-I don't believe external prompts are sustaining.
-They may linger for a day or a week or two but probably not much beyond that.
-At the end of the day, it's up to us, no one else.

 I never cease to be amazed when I hear staff speak of working under managers who are tyrants and bullies.
 I've heard staff describe their manager as speaking the corporate speak in public (or in earshot of their own manager) and trot out the usual thing – valuing their staff, importance of good management and leadership etc – yet outside of the peer-watched forum, do the exact opposite.
 Staff have described being hounded with unreasonable demands;